-- Barrel cuffs: Are today the most commonly used cuffs.
-The sides of the cuff overlap and are fastened with a button.
-This creates a cylindrical shape, which apparently reminded some people of barrels.
-They are appropriate most cases, but shouldn’t be worn at white or black tie events.
-Barrel cuffs come mostly with one or two buttons on the cuff and one additional button further up at approx. the middle of the forearm.
+- Barrel cuffs: Currently they are the most commonly used cuffs.
+The sides of the cuff overlap and they fastene on a button.
+This creates a cylindrical shape, which resembles a barrel.
+They are appropriate most cases, but you shouldn’t wear them to white or black tie events.
+Barrel cuffs come mostly with one or two buttons on the cuff and one additional button further up at approximately at the the middle of the forearm.

-- Mitered cuffs: A sub-type of barrel cuffs where the corner of each side of the shirt cuff is cut at a 45-degree angle above the button closure.
-The mitered cuff can be seen as a dressier form of the barrel cuff.
+- Mitered cuffs: A type of barrel cuff.
+The corner of each side of the shirt cuff has a cut at a 45-degree angle right above the button closure.
+The mitered cuff is a dressier form of the barrel cuff.

-- French cuffs: French Cuff has either a completely square or rounded cuff shape and requires cufflinks to be worn.
-It is most commonly used with tuxedos but can also be worn with business suits.
+- French cuffs: French Cuffs have either a completely square or rounded cuff shape and require cufflinks.
+It is common to wear these cuffs with tuxedos, but you can also be wear them with business suits.

 How to clean my tailor-made dress shirt?

 Even though tailor-made clothing is usually more durable than off-the-shelf clothing, proper care can increase the life expectancy of a tailored shirt.
 So you should pay attention to a few things when washing and ironing your shirt, then you will enjoy it for a long time.

 You can choose to dry-clean your shirt, but cleaning it yourself has advantages.
 They include: It is gentler, targeted stain removal is easier to do on your own, and you do not have to worry about when a dry cleaning service opens and closes.